 - Patients will be treated as individuals and partners in their health care, irrespective of their ethnic origin or religious and cultural beliefs.

-- We will give you full information about the services we offer. every effort will be made to ensure that you receive the information which directly affects your health and the care being offered.
+- We will give you full information about the services we offer.
+Every effort will be made to ensure that you receive the information which directly affects your health and the care being offered.

 - The practice will offer patients advice and information on health promotion:

-i) steps they can take to promote good health and avoid illness.
+- Steps they can take to promote good health and avoid illness.

-ii) Self-help which can be undertaken without reference to a doctor in the case of minor ailments.
+- Self-help which can be undertaken without reference to a doctor in the case of minor ailments.

 - You have a right to see your health records, subject to limitations in the law.
 These will be kept confidential at all times.
 More information can be found on our Confidentiality page.